 Injury Attorneys | Restoring LivesTM

 Multiple lawsuits have been initiated against three cardiologists and a hospital in Northwest Indiana.
 These medical malpractice charges involve unnecessary cardiac surgeries and other invasive procedures.
-According to recent news reports, the charges range from open heart surgery to pacemaker implantation.
+According to news reports, the charges range from open heart surgery to pacemaker implantation.
 At least one person has died from complications related to the procedures.